quyendang/OpenCore-Guide/README.md

 * Do NOT rename EC0 to EC as this can cause an incompatible kext (AppleAPIC) to load and cause strange issues at any time or a non bootable system.

- * For X299 systems only
+ * For X299 systems only:
 - PC00 to PCI0 : Since the PC00 device has many PCI devices, recommend using Patch methods than rename using SSDT.
 - LPC0 to LPCB : Same as changing method in PC00 to PCI0
 - CPxx to PRxx : No need to rename CPU name. (does not affect sleep and wake up)